 Earn Improvement Activity Credits With R-SCAN

-Radiologists and collaborating referring clinicians participating in the Merit-based Incentive Payment System (MIPS) component of the Quality Payment Program (QPP) can earn seven medium-weight Improvement Activity (IA) credits for completing an R-SCAN™ project in 2017.
+Radiologists and collaborating referring clinicians participating in the Merit-based Incentive Payment System (MIPS) component of the Quality Payment Program (QPP) can earn seven medium-weight Improvement Activity (IA) credits for completing an R-SCAN™ project.

 Under MIPS, non-patient-facing physicians (i.e., most radiologists) are required to earn two medium-weighted IAs, and patient-facing clinicians are required to earn up to four IAs.
 By completing one R-SCAN project together, both radiologists and referring clinicians can meet all of their IA requirements to achieve MIPS credit.